Security management in local sessions

-- Proximity: hackers cannot connect using NFC when they are out of range of a few centimeters.
-Making « NFC pairing mandatory" removes many risks and NFC can be limited to only secure pairing.
-However, this mode excludes users who don't have NFC capability on their mobile.
+- Proximity: hackers cannot connect using NFC when they are not close to the target system.
+Making NFC pairing mandatory removes many risks, but this mode excludes users who don't have NFC capability on their mobile (for example Iphones).

-- Authentication and access control: the access rights definition linked to profiles allows to guarantee that only authorized people can access sensitive data/commands.
+- Authentication and access control: access rights linked to profiles guarantee that only authorized people can access sensitive data/commands.

-SCRAM can be handled from end to end, whatever the media, and the intermediate relays,
+- SCRAM can be handled from end to end, whatever the media or intermediate relays.

-- if some secrete keys are shared, they are not sent.
+- If some secret keys are shared, they are not sent.

-- the keys are generated dynamically, mixing serial numbers (issued from both ends), secrete shared information and public information.
+- The keys are generated dynamically, mixing serial numbers (issued from both ends), secret shared information and public information.

-- the packets exchanged during a session will be encrypted, signed (each knows that the other share the same secrete) and checked with a CRC mechanism.
+- The packets (commands) exchanged during a session are encrypted, signed (each end knows that the other end shares the same secret) and checked with a CRC mechanism.

-- the whole shared information (login/password) will never be sent (nor stored).
+- The shared information (login/password) will never be sent (nor stored).

-- the packets could not be replayed, since the keys depend on two hardware random generators,
+- The packets (commands) cannot be replayed, since the keys depend on two hardware random generators.

-- remote session with a mobile device as relay are also secured.
+- Remote sessions with a mobile device as relay are also secured.

 Security settings in IoTize Studio

-- Global variables of the target application, retreived from the executable file (.ELF).
+- Global variables of the target application, retrieved from the executable file (.ELF).

-- Registers of the target MCU, which can be retreived from an XML file (.SVD file for a Cortex MCU),
+- Registers of the target MCU, which can be retrieved from an XML file (.**SVD** file for a Cortex MCU).

 - Custom variables (symbols), defined manually in IoTize Studio.